tinamayswinkels/sbe/_projects/mt-clear-earth-education-centre.md

 ---

 The Mt Clear Earth and Science Centre is a school building for the Mt Clear Secondary School housing classrooms, laboratories and specialist support spaces.
-The floor area is approximately 900m&sup2;.
+The floor area is approximately 900m².
 The client was keen for the building to represent the school’s commitment to the environment and to become a 3D textbook in its own right.

-The brief called for a comfortable zero energy, zero water and zero waste facility and the integration of &nbsp;many ESD initiatives, ranging from water saving and waste minimisation through to biofuel generation, a photovoltaic array and a virtual battery bank.
+The brief called for a comfortable zero energy, zero water and zero waste facility and the integration of  many ESD initiatives, ranging from water saving and waste minimisation through to biofuel generation, a photovoltaic array and a virtual battery bank.

 The ESD initiatives incorporated included: